List of Government Schemes to Support Startups in India

 6. Electronic Development Fund (EDF): The Electronic Development Fund provides early-stage funding to startups in the electronics and IT sector.
 It promotes innovation, research, and development in electronics and IT hardware manufacturing.
 The scheme offers financial support through venture capital funds, incubators, and seed capital funds.

 7. Biotechnology Industry Research Assistance Council (BIRAC): BIRAC is an initiative under the Department of Biotechnology that supports startups and entrepreneurs in the biotechnology sector.
-The council provides funding, mentoring, and infrastructure support to startups working on cutting-edge biotechnology, healthcare, and life sciences technologies.
+The council provides funding, mentoring, and infrastructure support to startups working on cutting-edge technologies in biotechnology, healthcare, and the life sciences.

 8. Support for International Patent Protection in Electronics & Information Technology (SIP-EIT): This scheme encourages Indian startups and SMEs in the electronics and IT sector to file international patents.
 It provides financial support to startups for the expenses incurred in filing and prosecuting international patents.
 The scheme aims to enhance the global competitiveness of Indian startups in the electronics and IT domain.

 9. Credit Linked Capital Subsidy and Technology Upgradation Scheme (CLCS-TUS): The CLCS-TUS scheme aims to facilitate technology upgradation in micro, small, and medium enterprises (MSMEs), including startups.
-It provides capital subsidies to MSMEs for upgrading their technology and machinery to improve productivity and competitiveness.
+It provides capital subsidies to MSMEs for upgrading their technology and machinery, thereby improving productivity and competitiveness.

 10. Export Promotion Capital Goods (EPCG) Scheme: The EPCG scheme enables startups to import capital goods to produce goods and services for export purposes.
 Under this scheme, startups can avail a license to import capital goods at a concessional rate of customs duty, thereby reducing their production costs and enhancing their export potential.

-11. Technology Development Board (TDB): The Technology Development Board offers financial support to startups and small and medium enterprises (SMEs) for technology development and commercialization.
+11. Technology Development Board (TDB): The Technology Development Board provides financial support to startups and small to medium-sized enterprises (SMEs) for technology development and commercialization.
 It provides grants and soft loans to assist in the development and deployment of innovative technologies.

 12. Research and Development Cess (R&D Cess) Refund: Startups engaged in research and development activities can avail of a refund of the R&D Cess paid on imported technology.
 This scheme encourages startups to invest in R&D and innovation by providing financial relief.

 13. ASPIRE (A Scheme for Promotion of Innovation, Rural Industries, and Entrepreneurship): ASPIRE focuses on promoting entrepreneurship and job creation in rural areas.
-It supports startups and small businesses in rural sectors such as agro-based industries, rural crafts, and food processing.
+It supports startups and small businesses in rural sectors, including agro-based industries, rural crafts, and food processing.
 The scheme includes incubation centres, training programs, and financial assistance for rural entrepreneurs.

 15. Pradhan Mantri Kaushal Vikas Yojana (PMKVY): PMKVY is a skill development program that provides training and certification to individuals, including aspiring entrepreneurs.
 Startups can benefit from this scheme by hiring skilled and certified individuals to meet workforce requirements.